jm96441n/personal-site/content/posts/envoy-per-route-configuration.md

 ```

-To run this first let's make sure that our backend service is read to serve requests by running `make setup` from the
+First let's make sure that our backend service is ready to serve requests by running `make setup` from the
 example repo.
-Next we can get envoy up and running with this configuration by running `make basic` from the repo, this
+Next we can get envoy up and running with this configuration by running `make basic`, this
-utilizes `func-e` to run envoy for us.
+utilizes `func-e` to run envoy for us using the configuration defined in `basic.yaml`.
 Now to check that our configuration is applied correctly we can run a few curl
 commands from another terminal:
 ```bash
 # the following will all return a 403